auth0/docs/articles/quickstart/webapp/java-spring-mvc/_includes/_login.md

 ![Login using Lock](/media/articles/java/login-with-lock.png)

-After a successful authentication you'll be able to see the home page contents.
+After a successful authentication, you'll be able to see the home page contents.

 ![Display Token](/media/articles/java/display-token.png)